RyanJulyan/rocket/02_discovery_and_planning_phase/03_design_thinking_template.md

 ## Workshop Agenda
 1. **[Empathise](#empathise-with-people):** Aim to use 10% of your session time
-    - **Empathise with people:** Know the people you're designing for, so you understand their needs better.
+    - **Empathise with people:** Know the people you're designing for so you understand their needs better.
 1. **[Define](#define-a-challenge):** Aim to use 10% of your session time
-    - **Define a challenge:** Decide on who you want to design for and what you want to help them do.
+    - **Define a challenge:** Decide who you want to design for and what you want to help them do.
 1. **[Ideate](#ideate-possibilities):** Aim to use 10% of your session time
     - **Ideate possibilities:** Come up with different solutions that might be useful to people - remember there are no bad ideas
 1. **[Prototype](#prototype-your-design):** Aim to use 50% of your session time